 On the 4th of January, a group of 14 people from Afghanistan and Pakistan, aged between 12 and 24 years old, left Belgrade around 5:00 p.m. moving towards Vršac, a Serbian city next to Romanian border.
 The respondent, a 24 years old man from Pakistan, described arriving in Vršac around 7:00 pm.
 From there they started approaching the Romanian border with the intention to cross it.

-They were still in Serbia when an uncertain number of Serbian officers stopped them and forced the group to turn back.
+They were still in Serbia when the respondent reports that an uncertain number of Serbian officers stopped them and forced the group to turn back.
 The respondent was not able to count the number of the officers because they did not get out of the car.
-Once again in Vršac the group would looked for a place where they could spend the night of 4th January.
-They would then encountered some groups of people on the move that had just been pushed back from Romania, also trying to recover and repair themselves from the rain somewhere near Vršac.
-However, two Serbian police officers came up near the spot where the groups had just found shelter and asked them for a bribe to stay there.
+Once again in Vršac the group looked for a place where they could spend the night of the 4th January.
+The respondent reported that they then encountered some groups of people on the move that had just been pushed back from Romania, also trying to recover and shelter themselves from the rain somewhere near Vršac.
+However, reportedly, two Serbian police officers came up near the spot where the groups had just found shelter and asked them for a bribe to stay there.
 They were described to say something in the line of “If you want stay here, you have to pay”; thus the persons of the group gave all the money they had to the officers, apparently because they didn’t have any other choice due to the late hour and the rain.

 The respondent described the officers having covered their faces with ski masks, except the eyes.
-He would noticed “Policia de frontira” written on their raincoats.
-Moreover the interviewed remembered seeing several stars (either 2 or 3) as unique mark of one officer’s uniform, likely indicating the officer as an inspector.
+He noticed “Policia de frontira” written on their raincoats.
+Moreover the respondent remembered seeing several stars (either 2 or 3) as unique mark of one officer’s uniform, likely indicating the officer as an inspector.
 According to the respondent, the uniforms were of different colours: more specifically he mentioned dark blue and black uniforms.
-One officers would wear a silver one.
+One officers was described as wearing a silver uniform.

-Some of the officers could speak English and they asked questions to each group’s member about their origin, the reason of their attempt to cross the border.
-No translator was present, thus the authorities would use Google Translate to communicate in Pashto.
-Nevertheless, the respondent recalled that the intention of the group to stay in Romania was accepted.
+Reportedly, some of the officers could speak English and they asked questions to each group member about their origin and the reason of their attempt to cross the border.
+No translator was present, thus the authorities reportedly used Google Translate to communicate in Pashto.
+Nevertheless, the respondent recalled that the intention of the group to stay in Romania was understood.

 “We told them that we wanted stay in Romania (…) but they told us that we should go Germany, Italy, France, but not Romania”

-First the police officers asked for their mobiles and they broke them.
-Then they started walking with the apprehended group for about an hour, according to the respondent.
-Next, the officers forced them to sit in the mud and they started to beat each component of the group with their batons for the estimated duration of 5-6 minutes.
-After that, the group followed the officers until arriving in a spot where a white van without marks or signs was parked and they were forced to enter inside it.
+According to the respondent, first the police officers asked for their mobiles and they broke them.
+Then they started walking with the apprehended group for about an hour.
+Next, the officers forced them to sit in the mud and they started to beat each member of the group with their batons for the estimated duration of 5-6 minutes.
+After that, the group followed the officers until arriving in a spot where a white van described as without marks or signs was parked and they were forced to enter inside it.
 The van drove for what the respondent said were 10 minutes when they arrived in a road near to the Serbian border.
-They were forced to go out, thereafter the officers searched each group’s component and ordered them to take off their shoes and jackets.
+They were forced to go out, thereafter the officers searched each group member and reportedly ordered them to take off their shoes and jackets.
 They were burnt by two officers, together with their bags, still full.
-They also threw in the fire the moneys that the people on the move brought with them.
+They also threw in the fire the money that the people on the move brought with them.

 After that the group started again walking in the rain along a muddy path, obliged to follow the authorities.
 Half an hour later the officers stopped in a place near the path, whose location is not clear to the respondent (approximate location, 45°09’07.8″N 21°32’40.6″E) .
-There, they would forced the group’s members to lay down on their bellies.
+There, the respondent states that the officers forced the group members to lay down on their bellies.
 Reportedly twelve officers were present, only one of whom was a woman: three or four of them started jumping on the backs of each one of them for an unspecified amount of minutes.

-According to the respondent the officers used they batons to hit on the head who complained and they further threatened them.
+According to the respondent the officers used their batons to hit on the head who complained and they further threatened them.

 “If you make noise, we will punish you more”